-The safety of Butylene Glycol and related ingredients has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
-The CIR Expert Panel evaluated the scientific data and concluded that Butylene Glycol, Hexylene Glycol, Ethoxydiglycol and Dipropylene Glycol are safe for use in cosmetics and personal care products.
+The safety of butylene glycol and related ingredients has been assessed by the Expert Panel on Ingredient Safety.
+The Expert Panel evaluated the scientific data and concluded that butylene glycol, hexylene glycol, ethoxydiglycol and dipropylene glycol are safe for use in cosmetics and personal care products.

-In 2004, the CIR Expert Panel considered available new data on Butylene Glycol and the related ingredients and reaffirmed the above conclusion.
+In 2004, the Expert Panel considered available new data on butylene glycol and the related ingredients and reaffirmed the above conclusion.

-CIR Safety Review: The CIR Expert Panel noted that Butylene Glycol can be metabolized and used as a source of calories.
+The Expert Panel noted that butylene glycol can be metabolized and used as a source of calories.
 The results of acute, subchronic, and chronic oral toxicity studies indicated a low order of toxicity for these glycols.
 Results of parenteral injection, inhalation, and acute and subchronic cutaneous toxicity studies likewise supported a low order of toxicity.